Develop a blueprint

 Introduction

-For now, you must develop your blueprint using Python 3.11.
+You must develop your blueprint using Python 3.11.
 Support for other Python versions and additional programming languages may be added in the future.

 Understand